Working groups, guilds, and other communities

 These volunteer groups decide how and where to focus their efforts and conversations, in coordination with TTS leadership.
 Anyone may participate in any of these groups.

 A working group is a group of people working together to investigate a particular problem and achieve specified goals.
 They are usually self-organized, and are expected to short-lived and spin up or down depending on organizational needs.
 The best possible outcome for a working group is to no longer be needed, because it has solved the problem it was formed to solve.

 Working groups are usually started by a handful group of people who recognize a problem, then recruit like-minded souls willing to help find a solution.
 Usually, but not always, the problem is localized to just one part of TTS.
 Once solved, the working group winds down.

 Because working groups are typically trying to solve a problem right now starting a working group is relatively simple: Just be able to articulate the problem you want to solve, then have a chat with your org leadership.
-Typically, that will be your Chief of Staff, Chief of Practices or Deputy Director, depending on which part of TTS you’re in.
+Typically, that will be your Chief of Staff or Deputy Director, depending on which part of TTS you’re in.
 They’ll want to talk to you about whether it’s a problem the organization is willing to commit resources to solving right now, and may connect you with other people already working on similar issues.